qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

 indicating that the report section is currently being edited in the designer.
 We also see a new page with a small :guilabel:`Report Header` title.
-The page has *landscape* orientation by default, but the this and other properties of the page can be changed by right-clicking on the page and choosing :menuselection:`Page properties`.
+The page has *landscape* orientation by default, but this (and other properties of the page) can be changed by right-clicking on the page and choosing :menuselection:`Page properties`.
-This will bring up the properties of the page under the :guilabel:`Items` tab, and :guilabel:`Size`, :guilabel:`Width`, :guilabel:`Height`, and more can be specified.
+This will bring up the :guilabel:`Item properties` tab for the page, and page :guilabel:`Size`, :guilabel:`Width`, :guilabel:`Height`, and more can be specified.

 In QGIS reports, every component of the report is made up of individual layouts.
-They can be created and modified using the same tools as for standard layouts – so you can use any desired combination of labels, pictures, maps, tables, etc.
+They can be created and modified using the same tools as for standard print layouts – so you can use any desired combination of labels, pictures, maps, tables, etc.
 Let us add some items to our report header to demonstrate:

 .. figure:: img/header.png